raspberrypilearning/non-player-characters/en/step_5.md

 --- task ---

-For the 'FollowController' script in the Inspector window.
+Click on your second dog in the Hierarchy and scroll down in the Inspector to see the 'FollowController' script in the window.

 Click on the circle next to 'Player' and select the Player GameObject from the menu:

 ![The Follow Controller script component with Player GameObject.](images/script-comp.png)